RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 ### Existing Data

-Registration prior to creation of data
+We have data from 100 native Spanish speakers.

 ### Explanation of existing data

-NA
+We piloted the 2AFC experiment on 100 native Spanish speakers to assure critical item quality and assess the difficulty of the task.

 ### Data collection procedures\*

-We will recruit XXX human participants for this study.
-Participants will be native English speakers L2 learners of Spanish with varying levels of proficiency.
-Participants will be recruited via ProlificAC and will be compensated at a rate of XXX for their time.
+We will recruit 250 human participants for the remainder of this study.
+Participants will be adult native speakers of English with varied levels of proficiency in Spanish (determined by the LexTALE task).
+Participants will be recruited via Prolific and will be compensated at a rate of
+$9.52 per hour for their time.
+We estimate the task will take approximately 17 minutes to complete, thus each participant will receive
+$2.70 for completing all 3 tasks.

 ### Sample size\*